Electronic Access Agreement

 Capitalized words and terms used in the Agreement will have the meanings set out in this part.
 The word “including” followed by a list means that the listed items are just examples of what we are referring to, but there may also be other examples as well that are not listed.

-“Account(s)” means all of your existing and future personal accounts with us, opened in your name (either alone or with other account holder(s) or borrower(s)), for which Information is or may be issued by us, and that you may access from time to time using the Services.
+“Account(s)” means all of your existing and future personal accounts with us, opened in your name (either alone or with other account holder(s) or borrower(s)), for which Information is or may be issued by us, and that you may access from time to time using the Services, excluding business accounts.
 “Accounts” include: personal deposit accounts, credit card accounts, personal and vehicle financing loans, home equity financing accounts, Investment Account(s), and safe deposit boxes.

 “Account Provider” means an RBC Account Provider or a Non-RBC Account Provider.